 2. Start foxglove seeds indoors or purchase transplants

 In most areas, foxglove grows best from transplants.
-To help ensure earlier blooms, approximately 3-4 weeks before starting seeds indoors, cold stratify the seeds by placing seeds in a jar or plastic bag filled with damp seed-starting mix or peat moss.
+To help ensure blooms, approximately 3-4 weeks before starting seeds indoors, cold stratify the seeds by placing seeds in a jar or plastic bag filled with damp seed-starting mix or peat moss.

 Start seeds indoors 10-12 weeks before planting outside.
 To plant seeds that have been cold stratified, fill the container with a seed-starting mixture and spread moist peat moss/seed mixture on the top of the container.
 Do not cover the seed as light is required for germination.
 Place under a humidity dome and provide light for 8-10 hours daily.

 Once seedlings sprout, carefully transplant them into individual containers.

 Flowers to Plant Outside & Seeds to Start Indoors Each Month in the Low Desert of Arizona.

 • PLANTING GUIDE: Each month lists annual flowers and bulbs to plant outside & seeds to start indoors.

 • BLOOMING GUIDE: Photos show what may be in bloom that month.

 Plant seedlings in the garden at least 6 weeks before your first fall frost.
 The leaves will grow and then go dormant during the cold months of fall and winter.
 As temperatures warm in the spring, the plants will grow and bloom.
 Foxgloves are generally hardy to 30°F (-1°C).

 4. Choose the best location for planting foxglove

 Choose an area that receives plenty of sunlight.